The CRIN Code

 This is who we are

 CRIN is a creative think tank that produces new and dynamic perspectives on human rights issues, with a focus on children’s rights.
 We challenge the status quo because the norms that dictate children’s place in society need radical change.
-Through research, artwork and our vision for the future, we encourage people to think critically about the world and start their own conversations.
+We press for rights - not charity - and campaign for a genuine shift in how governments and societies view and treat children.
+Through research, artwork and our vision for the future, we encourage people to think critically about the world.

 This is what we’re fighting for